ShahabA83/Analysis-of-chocolate-companies/README.md

 # Project description:
-The data of this project is the data of chocolate companies In this project, it has been tried to analyze and apply changes on these data This project is more like an educational project in the field of data science
+The data of this project is the data of chocolate companies</br>
+In this project, it has been tried to analyze and apply changes on these data</br>
+This project is more like an educational project in the field of data science</br>

 ---